cestastanford/dh-publishing/source/policies.md

 ### Assignments

-I may change due dates or assignments.
-I will always give you plenty of notice of changes, which will always be intended for your benefit.
+We may change due dates or assignments.
+We will always give you plenty of notice of changes, which will always be intended for your benefit.
 Students must satisfactorily complete all assignments (including participation assignments) in order to pass this course.

 ### Late work

-Please contact me as soon as you know that an assignment will be turned in late.
+Please contact us as soon as you know that an assignment will be turned in late.
 Exceptions to this policy may (very rarely) be made, but only when there are extenuating circumstances such as a personal emergency or an illness requiring professional medical attention.
-These circumstances must be documented to my satisfaction and brought to my attention *before* the deadline for an assignment arrives.
+These circumstances must be documented to my satisfaction and brought to our attention *before* the deadline for an assignment arrives.

+We are willing to grant extensions for cause, but you must request an extension well in advance of the assignment's due date.
+For every day or part of a day that an assignment is late, we will reduce your grade by a step, e.g., from A to A-, from A- to B+, and so on.

 ### Academic integrity